 The bottom half (Liabilities + Equity) breaks down how this value was acquired, i.e. the sources of funding.

-The two halves must balance because the total value of the business’s assets will all have been funded through liabilities and equity.
+The two halves must balance because the overall value of the business’s assets will have been financed through a combination of liabilities and equity.
 If they aren’t balancing, it can only mean that something has been missed or an error has been made.

 Balance sheet assets: what does the company own?